It is a hereditary condition. This means that it is passed from mother to child at conception.

 Although, often, there is no apparent cause for the bleeding.

-Moderate hemophiliacs with 1 to 5% of the normal level of factor VIII or IX in their blood bleed less frequently.
+Moderate hemophiliacs with 1 to 5% of the normal factor VIII or IX level in their blood bleed less frequently.

 Their bleeds are often the result of minor trauma, such as a sports injury.

-Mild hemophiliacs have 5 to 30% of the normal level of factor VIII or IX in their blood.
+Mild hemophiliacs have 5 to 30% of the normal factor VIII or IX level in their blood.

-They have even less bleeding.
-They may be aware of your bleeding problem only in the case of surgery, tooth extraction, or serious injury.
+They have even more minor bleeding.
+They may be aware of your bleeding problem only in the case of surgery, tooth extraction, or severe injury.

 Women with mild hemophilia may bleed more during menstruation (periods).

-When someone is injured, clotting factors are normally activated in a cascade.
+When someone is injured, clotting factors are typically activated in a cascade.

-This results in the formation of a thrombus to close the lesions in the affected vessel wall.
+This results in forming a thrombus to close the lesions in the affected vessel wall.

 In hemophiliacs, the function of a clotting factor is impaired.